-Most Americans don't carry a lot of cash -- instead, Americans tend to use debit cards, credit cards, or checks when they're out shopping or eating.
+Most Americans don't carry a lot of cash—instead, Americans tend to use debit cards, credit cards, or checks when they're out shopping or eating.
 If possible, we recommend bringing a small amount of cash and using a credit card, debit card, or traveler's checks for any immediate expenses you have.
-You'll be able to open a bank account during International Student Orientation on Monday, September 8, but please keep in mind that it could take several business days for a wire transfer to reach you, if your family plan to send one.
+You'll be able to open a bank account during the orientation program for new international students, but please keep in mind that it could take several business days for a wire transfer to reach you, if your family plans to send one.

 It's very important to consider how much money you should be able access within the first few weeks of school.
 You may need some money to purchase train tickets, food, or other items during your travel, depending on how you come to campus.
 Additionally, how much money you need right away will depend on what you anticipate purchasing.
 You'll likely need to purchase a cell phone and some things for your dorm room.
-In addition to the cost of service for a cell phone, new phones range in price -- you can likely find a basic phone for around $50, and new smartphones range from $300 to $500.
-Once you've purchased a phone (if necessary) and whatever things you need for your dorm room, you won't need much spending money -- there are always a lot of fun events happening on campus, which are all open and free to students.
+In addition to the cost of service for a cell phone, new phones range in price—you can likely find a basic phone for around $50, and new smartphones range from $300 to $500.
+You should also allow $200 - $300 for books for your first term.
+Once you've purchased a phone (if necessary), supplies for your dorm room, and your books, you won't need much spending money—there are always a lot of fun events happening on campus, which are all open and free to students.